Table of Contents

 It was a great place and with lots of shade, and the perfect place to have a catnap after lunch.
 We woke to smoky skies that never completely left us.

-Finding a campsite on Day 1 near Morrin Bridge
+Finding a campsite near Morrin Bridge

 By about 5 PM we start to think about finding a campsite.
 We didn’t really want to camp at the campground at Morrin Bridge though it is an option – and if you haven’t brought drinking water, your only option.

 Just before the Morrin Campsite are the only rapids of the day.
-They are minor ones that spit us out a stone’s throw away from the campsite but there are too many people around for our taste.
+They are minor ones that spit us out a stone’s throw away from the campsite but there were too many people around for our taste.

 We continue for another 25 minutes until we are almost out of sight of the Morrin Bridge.
 On river left we spot a large flat area with big trees and after investigating, pull over for the night.